parthdomadia/VideoEditor/README.md

 - chooses which frames to be selected based on user input for `threshold`
 - joins the selected frames to make a video
 - no sound, add external sound source later

+universal.py is the updated program, you will have to create the folders maunally will add more finer details to the program soon.